-Regular students in good standing at Mount Union may register in other accredited Universities as transient students during either semester of the academic year or for a summer session.
-All programs for transient students must be approved by the University Registrar and are subject to the rules and regulations applicable to work done at Mount Union.
+Regular students currently enrolled at the University of Mount Union may register at other regionally accredited institutions as transient students during either semester of the academic year or for a summer session.
+All courses requested for transient credit must be approved by the University Registrar and are subject to the rules and regulations applicable to work completed at the University of Mount Union.
+Students who are on academic probation are permitted to take transient work at another institution without additional approval.
+However, if a student has a cumulative grade point average of less than 1.00, the student must get additional approval from the Associate Academic Dean.

-A Mount Union student seeking to enroll as a transient at another regionally accredited institution in order to earn degree-applicable credit to their Mount Union academic program must obtain written approval to do so from the student's advisor and the Office of the University Registrar prior to enrollment at the institution.
+A University of Mount Union student seeking to enroll as a transient student at another regionally accredited institution in order to earn degree-applicable credit for their University of Mount Union academic program, must obtain written approval to do so from the student's advisor and the Office of the University Registrar prior to enrollment at the other institution.
 Such approval will include determination of transfer credit equivalency.
 Departmental approval of transient courses is required if course work is being pursued to satisfy major or minor requirements or if course work is within the last 32 hours before graduation.

 Approval must be obtained for each semester or session of transient attendance at another institution.
 Grades earned for course work pursued as a transient student at another institution will be included when the Mount Union student's grade point average is calculated.
-The University of Mount Union approval to take transient work does not guarantee that the student will be admitted to take course work by the other college or university.
+The University of Mount Union approval to take transient work does not guarantee that the student will be admitted to take course work by the other institution.
+Once students have completed approved transient coursework, they must submit an official transcript of the work to the Office of the University Registrar no later than the end of the following full semester of enrollment at the University after the approved transient work is completed, may not be accepted as transient work and will be recorded as transfer work on the student's official University of Mount Union transcript.

-Students who wish to repeat a Mount Union course for change of grade may not take the course as a transient student at another institution.
-The course must be repeated at Mount Union.
+Students who wish to repeat a University of Mount Union course for change of grade may not take the course as a transient student at another institution.
+The course must be repeated at the University of Mount Union.

-However, students who wish to repeat a Mount Union course for change of grade may do so at another institution as a transient student inspecial and extenuating circumstances.
+However, students who wish to repeat a University of Mount Union course for change of grade may do so at another institution as a transient student in special and extenuating circumstances.
 The approval of transient courses for repeat for change of grade is to be made in cases in which a student needs such course to effectively progress through the student's major or in extenuating circumstances.
 The student must obtain written approval from the Chair of the offering department at Mount Union and the Associate Academic Dean prior to enrollment at the institution.
 Such requests shall be submitted before the end of the semester and include the basis for the request.